This is the second of two articles about my faith transition. You can find part I here.

 Many of the topics that I bring up here, are not well known to the Mormon community, so I use “asides”, like the one below, to give a brief introduction:

 Joseph Smith had between thirty and forty wives8.
 At least eleven of his wives were also married to other men at the same time9.
 He married at least seven teenaged girls, one of whom was fourteen years old10.
 Joseph sometimes sent men on far-away missions and then pursued relationships with the missionary’s wife or daughter (without the husband’s/father’s consent or knowledge)11.
 Journals and even court records indicate that Joseph’s relationships with a least some of these women was sexual in nature12.
 Joseph was deceptive about these relationships13.
-He lied about it to the public14, to the law15, to his wife16, and to the general membership of his Church17.
+He lied about it to the public14, to the law15, to his first wife16, and to the general membership of his Church17.
 The stories that his wives recorded about their experiences are the most unpleasant part about it all18.
-Their accounts make it clear that they were not willing participants19, but that they were badgered20, coerced21, and sometimes threatened22 until they finally relented to do what they believed was a sacrifice for eternal blessings.
+Their accounts make it clear that they were not eager participants19, but that they were badgered20, coerced21, controlled22, and sometimes threatened23 until they finally relented to do what they believed was a sacrifice for eternal blessings.
 These stories made it next-to-impossible for me to believe that Joseph Smith was commanded by God to do it, or that he had good intentions at all.

 I grew up Mormon so I was told about polygamy from an early age, but all of this information was new to me.

 I was absolutely shocked to learn that this stuff isn’t anti-Mormon lies — just history that is now quietly confirmed by the LDS Church.